-  Dr. Karl Hoffman has led the expansion and enhancement of oral health services at the CCC, more than doubling the number of patients receiving dental services since 2006.
+Dr. Karl Hoffman has led the expansion and enhancement of oral health services at the Spencer Cox Center for Health, more than doubling the number of patients receiving dental services since 2006.
 He serves as Principal Investigator for a Health Resources and Services Administration, Special Project of National Significance designed to improve access to and utilization of routine HIV oral health care and education in community settings.
 He was awarded the Lester William Burket Award for Outstanding Research in Oral Medicine in 2001 by the American Academy of Oral Medicine.
 Dr. Hoffman graduated from New York University College of Dentistry and completed his fellowship in Oral Medicine at the University of Pennsylvania.

 Director of Operations

 Shanti Jimenez joined the Spencer Cox Center in 2008 to oversee the operations of its clinical sites.
 She played a leadership role in bringing along a team of experienced HIV practitioners to open a third clinical site, the West 17th Street Clinic.
 She facilitates processes for redesigning clinic flow to optimize patient centeredness and guides efforts to certify the Spencer Cox Center as a Patient-Centered Medical Home.
 She has dedicated her administrative career to serving disenfranchised populations in community-based healthcare settings.
 Ms. Jimenez earned her MBA in Health Systems Administration from Union College in Schenectady, NY.

 Co-Director of Social Work and Case Management, Morningside Clinic